2016 net loss of USD -10.6mn (14.3mn net income), down USD 24.9mn y-o-y, driven by lower cropped area, prices and quality.

 While the Company’s business is not directly impacted by current geopolitical tensions, the Group is indirectly exposed to changes in its operating and financial environment.
 Sanctions on Russia could negatively impact the Russian economy and affect the Company’s financial and operating environment.
 The ban on imports of certain foreign products is generally positive for the Company but the risks of a potential imposition of export levies increase uncertainty in the Company’s operating environment.

 Specifically the proposed transaction is several weeks from completion and is exposed to exchange rates, market prices for remaining crops and other costs.
+There is a low risk that FAS approval may be delayed or may not be granted.

 2016 has been a frustrating year both operationally and financially.
 I am however pleased to report that we have reached a conclusion from our negotiations with bidders with an agreement that we expect will deliver to shareholders between SEK 7.2-7.5 per Swedish Depository receipt.
 This is a premium of between 96.5 and 104.7 per cent compared to the volume weighted average trading price for the three months preceding BEF’s announcement of the negotiations.